-All strings outside ASCII or equivalent character sets MUST be encoded using UTF-8 encoding [RFC3629] of the ISO 10646-1 character set [ISO.10646-1.1993].
-Both peers are RECOMMENDED to reject any invalid UTF-8 sequences which cause decoding ambiguities (e.g. containing <"> in the second or later byte of the UTF-8 encoded characters).
+All the strings outside ASCII character sets MUST be encoded using the UTF-8 encoding [RFC3629] for the ISO 10646-1 character set [ISO.10646-1.1993].
+Both peers are RECOMMENDED to reject any invalid UTF-8 sequences that might cause decoding ambiguities (e.g., containing <"> in the second or later byte of the UTF-8 encoded characters).

-To encode character strings to header values, these will first be encoded according to UTF-8 without leading BOM, then all occurrences of characters <"> and "\" will be escaped by prepending "\", and two <">s will be put around the string.
-These escaping backslashes and enclosing quotes SHALL be removed before any processing other than using them in header fields.
+To encode character strings to header values, they will first be encoded according to UTF-8 without a leading BOM, then all occurrences of the characters <"> and "\" will be escaped by prepending "\", and two <">s will be put around the string.
+These escaping backslashes and enclosing quotes SHALL be removed before any processing other than when using them in a header field.

-If strings are representing a domain name or URI which contains non-ASCII characters, host parts SHOULD be encoded as it is used in the HTTP protocol layer (e.g. in a Host: header); in current standard it will be the one defined in [RFC5890].
+If strings are representing a domain name or URI that contains non-ASCII characters, the host parts SHOULD be encoded as it is used in the HTTP protocol layer (e.g. in a Host: header); under current standards it will be the one defined in [RFC5890].
 It SHOULD use lower-case ASCII characters.